flyteorg/flyte/docs/concepts/tasks.rst

 ^^^^^^^^^^^^^^^^^^^

 Flyte supports memoization of task outputs to ensure that identical invocations of a task are not executed repeatedly, thereby saving compute resources and execution time.
 For example, if you wish to run the same piece of code multiple times, you can reuse the output instead of re-computing it.
-For more information on memoization, refer to the :std:doc:`Caching Example </user_guide/development_lifecycle/task_cache>`.
+For more information on memoization, refer to the :std:doc:`/user_guide/development_lifecycle/caching`.